rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 From 1 June AP settings should follow the same principles and guidance as mainstream schools and welcome back all children in Reception, year 1 and year 6.
-AP settings do not have a year 12, so they should also offer some face-to-face contact for students in year 10 and year 11 to supplement their remote education, as they are approaching key transition points.
+From 15 June, AP settings should also offer some face-to-face contact for students in year 10 and year 11 (as they do not have a year 12) to supplement their remote education, as they are approaching key transition points.
 In line with the advice for mainstream provision, settings should keep students in small groups as set out in our guidance on [Implementing protective measures in education and childcare settings](https://www.gov.uk/government/publications/coronavirus-covid-19-implementing-social-distancing-in-education-and-childcare-settings){.govuk-link}.

 ### [24.2 ]{.number} Will this apply to special schools?